 And why is the logo a seagull?
 Considering that seagulls are the most persistent beach visitors, always present regardless of the weather and always on the lookout for a secret chip from a tourist.
 We won't stop until you're thrilled with your swimwear.
 All of our swim trunks bear the names of Bondi Beach streets.
 When we mail orders to clients who reside on these streets, we simply adore it!

 IIXIIST - Ethical Swimwear Brand Melbourne

-Frankii Swim was established in 2013.
-She was born out of need.
-She was the answer to our prayers for a quality swim, and when she arrived, she did not disappoint.
+IIXIIST is now Frankii Swim.
+In 2013, Frankii Swim was founded.
+She was a needy birth.
+She was the answer to our prayers for a good swim, and she did not let us down when she showed up.

 MARVELL LANE - Ethical Swimwear Brand Melbourne